Silvia Watson looks at the importance of sleep posture and whether you should buy a hard mattress or a soft mattress.

 The Role of the Mattress

-If the mattress does not provide adequate support and comfort, it can hide, create or even worsen existing body misalignments that can affect the quality of sleep and result in various physical and psychological conditions.
+Suppose the mattress does not provide adequate support and comfort.
+In that case, it can hide, create or even worsen existing body misalignments that can affect the quality of sleep and result in various physical and psychological conditions.
 While there has been a raging debate, regarding the suitability of a hard mattress and a soft mattress, some even say that the best is one that delivers the maximum comfort.
 However, most people agree that apart from the degree of firmness, the ability to provide adequate support to the body is also vital.
-Read mahabis reviews to know more.
+Read these reviews to know more.

 Hard Mattress or Soft

-It is very important for the mattress to deliver the right degree of support that will enable the body to be properly aligned.
-The degree of firmness that is optimum is a personal choice and the mattress should feel comfortable.
-As the performance of mattresses degrades over time, it is also very important for them to be replaced every 8-10 years.
+The mattress needs to deliver the right degree of support that will enable the body to be correctly aligned.
+The degree of firmness that is optimum is a personal choice, and the mattress should feel comfortable.
+As the performance of mattresses degrades over time, it is also essential for them to be replaced every 8-10 years.

 About the Author